The bathroom is a surprisingly large source of plastic waste. Is a Boie USA Body Scrubber a meaningful eco-upgrade from the plastic loofah?

 But does its eco-friendliness make it worth giving Boie USA another shot?

 This is a tougher question to answer because Boie USA is kind of dancing the line here.
-We typically analyze sustainability based on materials, company ethics and packaging.
+We typically analyze sustainability based on materials and packaging.
 Let’s start with materials.

-According to Boie USA, the Body Scrubber is made from “a rubber-like material called thermoplastic elastomer.”
+According to Boie USA’s sustainability page, the Body Scrubber is made from “a rubber-like material called thermoplastic elastomer.”
 It is BPA-free and easily recyclable… if it reaches a suitable recycling facility.
 But at the end of the day it’s still plastic and, as such, will spend hundreds of years drifting through the biosphere.

 We don’t generally give out points for recycling at Emeraldology because its simply not a meaningful solution for dealing with plastic.
 Even Boie USA admits “100% recyclable products, like ours, don’t always get processed correctly” on its sustainability page.